dvsa/cvs-auto-svc-vott/README.md

 ## Running the Tests
 Pull the repo
-Run each test individually in each of the following folders
+Run each test individually in each of the following folders if you decide not use `maven`:
-Database integrity tests (src/test/java/vott/database)
+- Database integrity tests (src/test/java/vott/database)
-Document retrieval service (src/test/java/vott/documentretrieval)
+- Document retrieval service (src/test/java/vott/documentretrieval)
-Enquiry service (src/test/java/vott/testhistory)
+- Enquiry service (src/test/java/vott/testhistory)
-E2E tests (src/test/java/vott/e2e/E2eTest.java)
+- E2E tests (src/test/java/vott/e2e/E2eTest.java)

 ## Adding Additional Service and APIKey support
 The current config file (src/main/resources/config.json) is configured with the following sections: